TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-04-02-rectify-turn-repositories-to-services-in-symfony.md

 Ready?
 Add, commit, send an invoice for big refactoring and enjoy your coffee :)

-### Clean Code...
+## Clean Code...
 Done, but What About Beautiful?

-You've probably noticed that code itself is not looking to good.
-Rector jobs is not to clean, but to change the code.
+You've probably noticed that code itself is not looking too good.
+Rector's jobs is not to clean, but to change the code.
 It's not a hipster designer, but rather a thermonuclear engineer. **That's why there are coding standards.
 You can apply your own or if not good enough use Rector's prepared set**:

 ```bash
 composer require symplify/easy-coding-standard --dev
 vendor/bin/ecs --config vendor/rector/rector/ecs-after-rector.yml --fix
 ```

-And you code is now both **refactored and clean**.
+And your code is now both **refactored and clean**.
 That's it!

 <br><br>